-You uploaded a clean build, the binary passed processing, and the rejection email still arrives — citing Guideline 2.3.3 (Accurate Screenshots) or 2.3 (Metadata Accuracy) instead of anything about the actual app.
-The reviewer’s note will pinpoint a specific surface: a screenshot showing a feature you don’t ship, a keyword field stuffed with competitor names, a description that overpromises, or a category that doesn’t match what the app does.
-None of these require an engineering change — they’re content fixes, but each surface has its own rules, and most teams misread which surface is being flagged.
+You uploaded a clean build, the binary passed processing, and the rejection email still arrives — citing Guideline 2.3.3 (screenshots showing the app in use), 2.3 (Accurate Metadata), or 2.3.1 (no time-bound or promotional claims) instead of anything about the actual app.
+The reviewer’s note pinpoints a specific surface: a screenshot showing a feature you don’t ship, a keyword field stuffed with competitor names, a description that overpromises, or a category that doesn’t match what the app does.
+None of these require an engineering change — they are content fixes.
+But each surface has its own rules, and most teams misread which surface is being flagged.

-The fastest path is: identify the exact surface (screenshots vs description vs keywords vs category), apply the surface-specific fix, and resubmit metadata-only.
+The fastest path: identify the exact surface (screenshots vs description vs keywords vs category), apply the surface-specific fix, and resubmit metadata-only — no re-archive, your existing binary is reused.

 Common causes